sushmitarawat44/Task-8---sales-performance-by-product-region-and-month./README.md

 ---

 ## 📎 Files Attached
+- `Basic Dashboard of supersalesstore.pbix` : File of the Dashboard
-- `dashboard.png`: Screenshot of the final Power BI dashboard.
+- `Basic Dashboard.png` : Screenshot of Dashboard
-- `superstore-insights.txt`: Text file containing the insights.
+- `Insight on SuperStore Sales.txt` : Text file of Insights
-- `Screenshot of dashboard` : Screenshot
+- `README.md`
 -

 ---